the view through the windshield car blog

 Little did these folks know that I was one of the traitors who traveled elsewhere to buy stuff.

 During my 12 years in this little Oregon burg, I never bought a pair of shoes locally.
-I spent my footwear dollars in Portland, Seattle, New Hampshire and New Jersey.
-I paid to send my purchases home via UPS and still saved money.
+I spent my footwear dollars in Portland, Seattle, New Hampshire and New Jersey - at Terry's Shoe Barn in Rancocas Woods, NJ, a friendly establishment offering great deals on footwear.
+Terry himself often waited on me.
+I paid extra to send my purchases home via UPS and still saved money.

-Then there was the local jeweler, Coleman Jewelers, who wanted to sell me a widely-discounted name brand watch at full list price.
+Then there was a local Corvallis jewelry store, Coleman Jewelers, who wanted to sell me a widely-discounted name brand watch at full list price.
 The store didn't even stock any of the line, referring to itself as an "authorized, non-stocking distributor."
 Huh?

 Most of these local merchants paid their help poorly - often minimum wage - and offered few benefits.
 For many such employees, the opening of a Wal-Mart became a opportunity to move up.
 Wal-Mart prospered by opening stores in small towns where the 'competition' considered themselves entrenched and were, therefore, indifferent and lazy.
 Easy pickings.